SayHelloGmbH/progressive-wordpress/README.md

 This plugin adds Progressive Web App features to your WordPress site and turns it into a PWA.

 ### Web App Manifest
-Create a web app manifest from the WordPress backend. **No coding skills required!**
+Create a web app manifest using the WordPress backend. **No coding skills required!**

 ### Installable
 Provide an awesome app-like experience while making your website installable.
-Therefore it takes the data from the manifest.json.
+It uses the data defined in manifest.json.

 ### Offline usage
 No connection?
-No Problem!
+No problem!
 This feature allows you to provide offline usage for your website.
-A copy of each pages is stored in the cache as your visitors view them.
+A copy of each page is stored in the browser cache as the visitor views it.
 This allows a visitor to load any previously viewed page while they are offline.
-This then adds the „offline page“ that allows you to customize the message and experience if the app is offline, and the page is not in the cache.
+The plugin also defines a special “offline page”, which allows you to customize a message and the experience if the app is offline and the page is not in the cache.

 ### Push notifications
 Coming soon..